 The Earliest Records of Black Persian Cats in History

 Specific details about the origins of black Persian cats are not entirely known.
-They are believed to have originated in what is now the country of Iran, previously called Persia.
+They are believed to have originated in Iran, previously called Persia.
 The ancestors of modern-day black Persian cats were first recorded landing in Europe in the 17th century.

 Italian explorers reportedly smuggled the cats out of Persia and brought them home to Italy.
-Based on early drawings, these first Persian cats looked a lot different than the modern version, long-haired but without the characteristic flat-face of today’s Persian.
+Based on early drawings, the first Persian cats looked much different than the modern versions.
+They had long hair without the characteristic flat face of today’s Persians.

 From Italy, black Persian cats began to spread throughout Europe.
-It was in England in the 19th century that breeders began to develop the specific black Persian breed that we know today.
+In England in the 19th century, breeders began to develop the black Persian breed that we know today.

 How Black Persian Cats Gained Popularity

 Once they reached Europe, black Persian cats became popular among the noble class due to their beauty and long, luxurious hair.
-Before the arrival of long-haired cats from the Middle East and Asia, cats in Europe were primarily short-haired.
-Because of this, black Persian cats became quite the superstars based on their looks.
+Before the arrival of long-haired cats from the Middle East and Asia, European cats were primarily short-haired.
+Because of that, black Persian cats became quite the superstars based on their looks.

 In 19th century England, the Persian’s popularity became even greater once cat breeding and cat shows became all the rage in England.
-Also, around this time, Persian cats first began to be imported across the ocean to America.
+Also, around that time, Persian cats were imported across the ocean to America.

-Reportedly, the first Persian cat to make the journey to America was a black Persian.
-American cat owners loved the new breed at once and Persians were soon the most popular cats in America.
-American owners soon began establishing their own black Persian breeding operations, making their own contributions to the fast-growing breed.
+Reportedly, the first Persian cat to journey to America was a black Persian.
+American cat owners loved the new breed, and Persians were soon the most popular cats in America.
+American owners began establishing their own black Persian breeding operations, making their own contributions to the fast-growing breed.